best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 ### Reproducible analytical pipelines are a guarantee for users and producers

-In the future, analytical processes should be reproducible to a proportionate level.
+Analytical processes should be reproducible to a proportionate level.
 They must be backed up by a clear history of analytical decisions and implementation.
 Good quality assurance processes will help to identify errors or upstream changes more quickly.
 Working in the open, these reproducible analytical pipelines will guarantee to users and producers alike that the analysis is trustworthy, high-quality and efficient.